 - The strategy to do the most damage changes as the player unlocks and learns more about the mechanics of the game.
 Early in the game, it was the driver combos.
 Later, it was Blade combos and fusion combos.
 Closer to the end, it was the chain attack mechanics.
 (Although you may question how well the game is at teaching you these mechanics)

 - Enemies and dungeons require you to mix up your gameplay strategy.
-If you’re used to back-attacking to deal more damage, you’ll begin noticing enemies that counter back attacks in chapter three and four.
+If you’re used to back-attacking to deal more damage, you’ll begin noticing enemies that counter back attacks in chapters three and four.
 Once you’ve (probably) mastered the blade combos, there are bosses that sap your blade affinity, requiring you to perform these actions faster or rely on a different strategy entirely.

 At some points in the game, the battle system had me in complete flow.
-It’s rare for me to put off main story to fight battles, but I was wanting to challenge myself.
+It’s rare for me to put off the main story to fight battles, but I was wanting to challenge myself.
 The points where I was in battle system flow were triggered by my determination to master the mechanics I was learning at the time.

 Early in the game, it’s possible to perform a Chain Attack, but players are unlikely to because there’s no real need to break elemental orbs.
 It’s not until later in the game that players discover how useful this mechanic is and begin to take advantage of it.
-It’s great that it’s allowed early on so that highly-skilled player or those in future playthroughs can take advantage of the mechanic to make battles go faster or fight tougher enemies.
+It’s great that it’s allowed early on so that highly-skilled players or those in future playthroughs can take advantage of the mechanic to make battles go faster or fight tougher enemies.
 This is another element that makes flow possible for highly-skilled players (although some late-game mechanics are completely blocked off until later chapters, unfortunately).

 Xenoblade 2 is a phenomenal game with a strategic battle system all game designers can learn from.
 While I have some suggestions on how the battles could be improved, there are a few lessons for your games: